-You may know already that the primary method of loading and unloading vehicles is driving them on/off the carrier.
+You may know already that the primary method of loading and unloading vehicles is driving them on and off the carrier trailer.
 A vehicle is considered inoperable when it does not start and can not be moved under its own power, hence it can not be loaded or unloaded by driving it.

 As you can see, the definition of a non-running vehicle is much broader than you might have thought.

 A car with a dead battery usually would be considered inoperable as well.
 However, transporters often carry a set of jumper cables for occasional jump starts.
 If the car fails to start regardless, or jumper cables are not immediately available, your vehicle will be labeled inoperable, which means the price to ship it goes up.

 Before you ship an inoperable car